Joseph Plaskett Foundation Award

-The Joe Plaskett Foundation Award also known as "The Plaskett" is an annual Canadian Arts prize, worth $30,000.
-It is awarded in partnership with the Royal Canadian Academy of the Arts (RCA) to a recent or current MFA graduate student with a specialization in painting.
+The Joseph Plaskett Award in Painting, also known as the Joe Plaskett Foundation Award or The Plaskett, is a biennial Canadian Arts prize worth $65,000 awarded to a recent or current Canadian MFA graduate student with a specialization in painting.

-The Joseph Plaskett Foundation was established in 2004 by Canadian-born artist Joseph Plaskett, to support a mature Canadian student to travel and make art in Europe for one year in emulation of what Emily Carr allowed Plaskett to do in 1946.
-The Royal Canadian Academy of Arts partnered with the Joseph Plaskett Foundation in 2009 to support and administer the award process.
+The Joe Plaskett Foundation was established in 2004 by Canadian-born artist Joseph Plaskett, to support a mature Canadian student to travel and make art in Europe for one year in emulation of what Emily Carr allowed Plaskett to do in 1946.

+From 2009 to 2018, the Joseph Plaskett Foundation partnered with the Royal Canadian Academy of Arts to support and administer the award process.
+From 2019 onwards, the award process has been managed by a committee made from members of the Joe Plaskett Foundation Board of Directors.